flowground/amazonaws-com-cognito-idp-connector/README.md

 * `X-Amz-Signature` - _optional_
 * `X-Amz-SignedHeaders` - _optional_

+### AdminListUserAuthEvents
-### Lists a history of user activity and any risks detected as part of Amazon Cognito advanced security.
+> Lists a history of user activity and any risks detected as part of Amazon Cognito advanced security.<br/>

 #### Input Parameters
 * `Action` - _required_